Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal static properties

-The ratio $X_R/X_L$, on the other hand is independent of solvent quality, $z$, and assumes a constant value of about $0.795$, as displayed in Fig.~\ref{fig:Xratio_v_z}~(b).
-This value is approximately equal to $0.8$, obtained from the simulations by \citet{Zhu2016} in good solvents.
-It should be noted that \citet{Zhu2016} have reported a value of $X_R/X_L\approx 0.8$ only in the two limiting solvent qualities, $\theta$ and athermal solvents, and found them to be approximately equal, whereas, here we have shown that the ratio is independent of the solvent quality throughout the crossover regime.
-Interestingly, at a given solvent quality, a ring chain is less stretched compared to a linear chain having the same number of monomers or molecular weight.
+The ratio $X_R^*/X_L^*$, on the other hand, rapidly approaches a constant value of about $0.796\pm0.001$ by fairly small values of the solvent quality $z$, as displayed in Fig.~\ref{fig:Xratio_v_z}~(b).
+This asymptotic value is close to that of $0.8$, reported by \citet{Zhu2016} using numerical simulations of the Kremer-Grest bead-spring model in good solvents.
+It should be noted that \citet{Zhu2016} have only reported values of $X_R^*/X_L^*$ in the two limiting cases, i.e., $X_R^*/X_L^* = 0.7854$ for $\theta$ solvents obtained using analytical theory, and $X_R^*/X_L^* = 0.8$ for athermal solvents obtained using numerical simulations.
+Here, the value of the ratio has been determined throughout the crossover regime.
+Since $X_R^*/X_L^* < 1$ for all values of $z$, a ring chain is always less stretched than a linear chain having the same number of monomers or molecular weight at identical values of $z$.
+Within the resolution of the error bars, Fig.~\ref{fig:Xratio_v_z}~(b) suggests that rather than increasing monotonically from the $\theta$ to the athermal solvent limit value, the ratio $X_R^*/X_L^*$ first increases above the asymptotic value at small values of $z$ before decreasing to the asymptotic value.
+The difference is, however, in the second decimal place, and for all practical purposes the value of $X_R^*/X_L^*$ maybe considered nearly independent of solvent quality.